ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### KeySize

-Get the size, in bytes, of a key.
+Gets the key size, in bytes.

     public int KeySize { get; }

 #### Property value

-The size, in bytes, of a key.
+The key size, in bytes.

 ### MaxNonceSize

-Gets the maximum size, in bytes, of a nonce.
+Gets the maximum nonce size, in bytes.

     public int MaxNonceSize { get; }

 #### Property value

-The maximum size, in bytes, of a nonce.
+The maximum nonce size, in bytes.

 ### MinNonceSize

-Gets the minimum size, in bytes, of a nonce.
+Gets the minimum nonce size, in bytes.

     public int MinNonceSize { get; }

 #### Property value

-The minimum size, in bytes, of a nonce.
+The minimum nonce size, in bytes.

 ### TagSize

-Gets the size, in bytes, of an authentication tag.
+Gets the authentication tag size, in bytes.

     public int TagSize { get; }

 #### Property value

-The size, in bytes, of an authentication tag.
+The authentication tag size, in bytes.

 ## Methods